 But companies need to do both, at the same time, as do armies and nations.
 Armies need to deploy millions of soldiers in battle.
 But they also need to stay ahead of their enemies in developing the radically new weapons that might turn the course of a war.

 Fortunately, there’s one exception to the rule that a system can’t be in two phases at the same time: right on the cusp of a phase transition.
 Life at 32 Fahrenheit.

 Imagine bringing a bathtub full of water to the brink of freezing.
 A little bit one way or the other and the whole thing freezes or liquefies.
 But right on the cusp, blocks of ice coexist with pockets of liquid.
 The coexistence of two phases, on the edge of a phase transition, is called phase separation.
 The phases break apart—but stay connected.

 The connection between the two phases takes the form of a balanced cycling back and forth: Molecules in ice patches melt into adjacent pools of liquid.
 Molecules of liquid swimming by an ice patch lock onto a surface and freeze.
 That cycling, in which neither phase overwhelms the other, is called dynamic equilibrium.

 Phase separation and dynamic equilibrium, translated back into the world of teams and companies, are the key ingredients to balancing radical innovation and operational excellence.

-That means separating your artists and your soldiers; tailoring the tools to the phase; leading as a gardener, not a Moses (managing the transfer, not the technology); and—most importantly—learning to love your artists and soldiers equally!
+That means separating your artists working on the new and your soldiers working on the core; tailoring the tools to the phase; leading as a gardener, not a Moses (managing the transfer, not the technology); and—most importantly—learning to love your artists and soldiers equally!